Gras-sie/ML-Sign-Language-Recognition/README.md

 # American Sign Language (ASL) Alphabet Detection

-Hi there!
 Welcome to my ASL Alphabet Detection project.
 This is something I poured a lot of effort into, and I’m excited to share it with you.
 It’s a full-stack deep learning application designed to recognize static American Sign Language (ASL) hand signs (A-Z) in real-time using your webcam.
 Whether you’re a developer, a student, or just curious about how AI can interpret sign language, I hope you’ll find this project as fascinating as I do.

 ## What Does This Project Do?